 California Department of Public Health (CDPH) has a web page with information on cottage food operations here.
-Your local county department of environmental health should have additional information specific to your county (or city) regarding obtaining permits and registration forms.
+Your local county department of environmental health should have additional information specific to your county (or city) regarding obtaining permits, fees, and registration forms.
 The information below is of general relevance throughout the state but each local agency may enforce the law slightly differently.

 The law creates a new category of food production called a cottage food operation, which is the only type of food business that can use a home kitchen for processing food.
 The types of foods that a cottage food operation can sell are limited to “non-potentially hazardous foods,” which are foods that are unlikely to grow harmful bacteria or other toxic microorganisms at room temperature.
 The list of foods includes: